-Using alcohol to “relax” clearly has well-documented physical and emotional side-effects.
+Using alcohol to “relax” clearly has well-documented physical and emotional side effects.
 But it can also set a bad example for children, who are already impressionable and going through a lot.

 Vicki Larson wrote a very insightful blog for the Huffington Post on the subject, in it, she writes, “it’s not unusual for former smokers or light drinkers to return to their bad habits, amp them up or start new ones.
-And that, say experts, is a dangerous path to take.”
+And that, say, experts, is a dangerous path to take.”

 How Each Partner Deals with Divorce

-A study presented at the 2012 meeting of the American Sociological Association indicates that men are more likely than women to turn to drinking after divorce.
+A study presented at the 2012 meeting of the American Sociological Association indicates that men are more likely than women to turn to drink after divorce.
 Generally speaking, married men appear to drink less than their male single and divorced counterparts.